inkarkat/git-extensions/etc/hubcheats-submodules.md

 superproject: `$ withSeparator -c git\ bml -c hub-bmsubchanges | cb && gh pr edit`

 ## b) peer review of submodules (optional)
-Can be omitted in favor of a superproject PR for similar, mechanical changes in all submodules that don't need to be reviewed separately.
+When only one / few submodules are affected and the integration is trivial.
 a) from superproject: `$ withSeparator -c git\ bml -c git-servername\ -m | cb && hub subsamebrdo --no-git-color --interactive pull-request` paste the server into the description text
 b) from submodule(s): `$ withSeparator -c git\ bml -c git-servername\ -m | cb && hub pull-request` paste the server into the description text

 ## c) peer review of superproject (optional)
-Recommended if several submodules are affected and the integration is non-trivial / covers multiple responsibilities.
+For similar, mechanical changes in all submodules that don't need to be reviewed separately.
   `$ withSeparator -c git\ bml -c hub-bmsubchanges -c git-servername\ -m | cb && hub pull-request --draft` paste the submodule PR references / changes + server into the description text